March 14 is Pi Day, the day we celebrate numbers and make merry about pi and pie.

-“Making Piece: A Memoir of Love, Loss and Pie,” by Beth Howard, is occupying my mind ever since I won the book in a recent contest.
-Every spare moment I have I rush back to it, eager to see how pie helped heal her grief from her husband’s unexpected and early death.
+“Making Piece: A Memoir of Love, Loss and Pie,” by Beth Howard, occupyied my mind ever since I won the book in a contest.
+Once I began reading it, every spare moment I had I rushed back to it, eager to see how pie helped heal her grief from her husband’s unexpected and early death.
 You might be surprised at the restorative power of pie.
 In 2001, at the height of the dot-com boom, Howard quit a lucrative web job to bake pies for minimum wage at a gourmet deli in my home town, Malibu, Calif.
 She went on to travel across the country in an RV, move into the famous American Gothic House in Iowa, and run a pie stand from that perch.
-After you read the book, you can check in on her more recent progress on her blog, and even find a link to her famous apple pie recipe from her Malibu baking days.
+After you read the book, you can check in on her more recent progress on her blog , and even find a link to her famous apple pie recipe from her Malibu baking days.
 I wish I had met her while she was here.
 I’ll settle for knowing her now through her book, and hope to meet her some day in the foodie world.

-If you’re baking, you have to attempt this incredible crust!
+If you’re baking, you have to attempt these incredible crusts!

 What is pi?
 The ratio of a circle’s circumference to its diameter, commonly approximated as 3.14159.
 Its decimal representation never ends and never has a permanent repeating pattern.
 And please note the circular nature of pie.
 That’s just funny!